Everything Must Go (song): Background

-The song is cited by Wire as a message to the fans, saying that the music had changed after the loss of Richey Edwards, but the band is still the same.
-Ushering in a new era for the band, Wire's lyrics asks fans to forgive them for changing: "and I just hope that you can forgive us, but everything must go".
+The song is cited by Wire as a message to the fans, saying the music had changed after the loss of Richey Edwards, but the band is still the same.
+Ushering in a new era for the band, Wire's lyric asks fans to forgive them for changing: "and I just hope that you can forgive us, but everything must go".

-James Dean Bradfield has said that Sean Moore had a lot of freedom in the drums for his song.
-Unlike on several previous Manic Street Preachers singles, the drums are not "compressed", they are more open and free, giving a sense of disorder in the song.
+James Dean Bradfield has said Sean Moore had a lot of freedom in the drums for his song.
+By contrast to several previous Manic Street Preachers singles, the drums are not "compressed", but are more open and free, giving a sense of disorder in the song.
 The song features a prominent string section that commentators such as Q magazine's Tom Doyle have compared to the songs of Phil Spector and his Wall of Sound.

 Release

-It reached number five on the UK Singles Chart on 3 August 1996, making it their second straight top-ten hit.
+"Everything Must Go" reached number five on the UK Singles Chart on 3 August 1996, making it the second of five consecutive UK top-ten singles.
 In Finland the song reached number 18.
 The CD release included "Black Garden", "Hanging On" and "No One Knows What It's Like to Be Me" whereas the cassette featured a live version of "Raindrops Keep Fallin' on My Head".

-An acoustic version of the song appears on the cassette single of "Kevin Carter" released on 30 September 1996.
+An acoustic version of the song appears on the cassette single of "Kevin Carter".
 The Chemical Brothers' remix of the song appeared in the intro movie to the American and European versions of the PlayStation game Gran Turismo.
-The song also made an appearance on Forever Delayed, the band's greatest hits album released in November 2002.
+The song also made an appearance on Forever Delayed, the band's greatest-hits album released in November 2002.